Sayulita Surf Lessons for Kids: Best Schools and What to Expect

 1. Sayulita Surf School (Best Overall)

 The original.
-Run by long-time local instructors, group lessons are about $50 USD per person for 90 minutes including board and rash guard.
-Private lessons run $75 to $90.
+Run by long-time local instructors.
+Group lessons run from around $50-$80 per person for 90 minutes including board and rash guard.
+Private lessons run $75-$95.
 They split kids and adults, and they have foam boards in every size.
 Email ahead to reserve a kids-only slot.

 2. Lunazul Surf School (Best for Younger Kids 5-7)

 Lunazul has the most patient instructors for the youngest learners.
-They will spend the entire lesson in waist-deep whitewater pushing your tiny kid into wave after wave.
-Plan on a 60-minute private for $70 if your kid is under 8.
+They'll spend the entire lesson in waist-deep whitewater pushing your tiny kid into wave after wave.
+Plan on a 60-minute private for around $70 if your kid is under 8.

 3. WildMex (Best for Multi-Day Camps)

-WildMex runs week-long surf camps for kids 8 and up, with 2 hours of surfing each morning, sandwich lunch on the beach, and free time in the afternoon.
-Around $400 USD for the week, an absolute steal compared to surf camps anywhere else in the world.
+WildMex runs week-long surf camps for kids 8 and up: two hours of surfing each morning, sandwich lunch on the beach, free time in the afternoon.
+Around $$400 for the week, an absolute steal compared to surf camps anywhere else in the world.
 Spots fill fast for spring break and summer.
+Reserve early.

 4. Patricia's Surf Lessons (Best for Heritage and Spanish Practice)

-Patricia is one of the original female surfers from Sayulita and her lessons happen entirely in Spanish-and-gestures.
-Older kids, 10 and up, who want a more local, less polished experience love her.
+Patricia is one of the original female surfers from Sayulita and her lessons run almost entirely in Spanish-and-gestures.
+Older kids, 10+, who want a more local, less polished experience love her.
 About $50 per private hour.
+If your kid is half-Mexican-American like mine and you want them practicing Spanish in the water, this is the move.

 What Age Can Your Kid Start?

-• Ages 5 to 7: 60-minute private lesson is the right length, on a long foam board, with the instructor in the water pushing them into waves
+- Ages 5-7: 60-minute private lesson is the right length, on a long foam board, with the instructor in the water pushing them into waves

-• Ages 8 to 11: 90-minute group lesson works, longer private lesson is even better
+- Ages 8-11: 90-minute group lesson works, longer private lesson is even better

 What to Wear and Pack for a Sayulita Surf Lesson